Rallanvila/My-Portfolio-Site-2.0/README.md

 ### My Portfolio Site 2.0

 This is a more up-to-date site.
-The original "My Portfolio Site" reop was built when i was just starting.
-This project has a more accurate relfection of my latest skills and technologies to simplify my workflow.
+The original "My Portfolio Site" repo was built when I was starting.
+This project has a more accurate reflection of my latest skills and technologies to simplify my workflow.

-I was able to make the website more fluid while reducing the lines of code by nearly half with SIX more projects added in.
+I made the website more fluid while reducing the lines of code by nearly half with EIGHT more projects added.

 ## Technologies used
 * HTML
 * CSS
+* Javascript
 * Sass
 * Gulp
 * Babel